-Currently Sabine is the Associate Publisher for Glamour.
-She most recently held the position of Publisher at More Magazine.
+Sabine most recently held the position of Associate Publisher for Glamour.
+Prior to this she was Publisher at More Magazine.
 Prior to this, Sabine Feldmann was named Vice President and Publisher of Teen Vogue in June 2010.

 Before she joined Conde Nast, Ms. Feldmann served as Chief Brand Officer/Vice President and Publisher of Shape Magazine from 2004-2010.

 In 2008, Ms. Feldmann was named to Folio magazine’s “Folio: 40” list of top innovators and influencers in the publishing industry.
 She is a member of the Young Presidents’ Organization (YPO).

-Before joining Shape, Sabine was the Associate Publisher of Child magazine and Eastern Advertising Manager/Fashion Director for Cosmopolitan magazine.
-She is a graduate of The Stern School of Business (BS) and The Wharton School of Business (MBA) and lives in New York City with her young daughter Luella.
+Sabine is a graduate of The Stern School of Business (BS) and The Wharton School of Business (MBA) and lives in New York City with her young daughter Luella.